We are recruiting! Explore our careers page for new opportunities

 In these booking conditions “participant” means a participant in an expedition (or their parent or guardian if they are under 18 when the booking is made).
 “Organisation” means the school, college, university, youth group or other organisation who makes the booking on the participant’s behalf and with whom we contract with for the provision of the expedition.
 References to “party”, “group” and “participants” means all persons (or any of them) named on the booking (including anyone who is added or substituted at a later date).
-The “group organiser” means the first named adult taking part in the expedition on behalf of the organisation.
+The “group organiser” or “organiser” means the first named adult taking part in the expedition on behalf of the organisation.
 References to “you” and “your” means the organisation and/or the participants as the particular context requires.
-References to “we, “us” and “our” means Camps International Group Limited.
+References to “we”, “us” and “our” means Camps International Group Limited.

 The completed signed Expedition Agreement Form and the participants’ Application Forms must then be sent to us together with the payments referred to in clause 2 below.

-If you wish to, you may contact us by e-mail for any of the reasons mentioned in these booking conditions (for example, to request an amendment) providing you do so to firstname.lastname@example.org
+If the organisation or participants wish to, you may contact us by e-mail for any of the reasons mentioned in these booking conditions (for example, to request an amendment) providing you do so to firstname.lastname@example.org

-Once the price of your chosen expedition has been confirmed at the time of booking, then subject to the correction of errors, we will only increase or decrease the price in the following circumstances.
+Once the price of the organisation’s chosen expedition has been confirmed at the time of booking, then subject to the correction of errors, we will only increase or decrease the price in the following circumstances.
 Changes in the cost of the following mean that the price of the expedition may change after booking.

 (a) The price of transportation resulting from the cost of fuel or other power sources;

-(b) The level of taxes or fees applicable to the expedition imposed by third parties not directly involved in the performance of your expedition, including tourist taxes, landing taxes or embarkation or disembarkation fees at ports and airports; or
+(b) The level of taxes or fees applicable to the expedition imposed by third parties not directly involved in the performance of your expedition, including tourist taxes, landing taxes or embarkation or disembarkation fees at ports and airports or;

 We regret we cannot accept any conditional bookings, i.e. any booking which is specified to be conditional on the fulfilment of a particular request.
 All such bookings will be treated as “standard” bookings subject to the above provisions on special requests.

-Expeditions can be physically strenuous; we can make suggestions as to how the participants may train prior to the expedition so as to gain maximum enjoyment from it but it is the group organiser’s responsibility to ensure that each participant is fit enough to take part in your planned activities.
+Expeditions can be physically strenuous; we can make suggestions as to how the participants may train prior to the expedition so as to gain maximum enjoyment from it but it is the group organiser’s responsibility to ensure that each participant is fit enough to take part in the planned activities.